antirez/gguf-tools/README.md

 ## gufflib API

 For now the only documentation is the implementation itself: see the gguf-tools.c for usage information.
-This may chagne later, but for now the library is under active development.
+This may change later, but for now the library is under active development.

 The code is well commented, and the API so far is extremely simple to understand and use.